Shiina18/tactics_ogre_one_vision_mod_challenges/my_current_save/readme.txt

-0.963c
+0.963d

 There are at least 4 battles you can fight out now.

 - Lhazan Fortress.
 Rescue the dragonborn from a necro.
 Lv.21
 - Potd 3F.
+Buffed in in 0.963d
 - Golyat.
 Cressida, Nybeth.
-Will be reworked in the next patch.
+Lv.
+18. Reworked in 0.963d
 - Barnicia Castle.
+Lv.20

-I haven't played any of them through yet.
+I haven't played all of them through yet.
 So I will add more details and may present some challenges later when I have time.